 Fearing U.S. withdrawal, Europe considers its own nuclear deterrent

+Under an idea being floated in Europe, the flag on Europe's nuclear deterrent would move from that of the United States to that of France.
 Under such a plan, France's arsenal would be repurposed to protect the rest of Europe and would be put under a common European command, funding plan, defense doctrine, or some combination of the three.
-It would be enacted only if the Continent could no longer count on American protection.

 Discussions